anushnandyala/react-vite-github-pages-guide/index.md

 ## **Step 8 (Optional): Automate Deployment with GitHub Actions**

 If you want to deploy to the website everytime you push to the main branch, you can set up a GitHub Action workflow using the following steps.
+Note that these following steps only work if authenticate to GitHub using a personal access token.

 1. Inside your project, create a new folder.